ICNHodler/docs/Rocketchat-AMA-Archive.md

 *Answered August 10th 2018*

 # Q55
 The last update was that the auto rebalancing feature for daa managers was already done with qa and was just pending the updated trading engine before it could get released.
 It was also communicated that the trading engine was pushed by a month from late June to late July.
-I understand that software and deadlines don’t always mesh for most any software company.
-However, since late July has passed and it’s now August, can we get an updated expected delivery date for these features?
+I understand that software and deadlines don't always mesh for most any software company.
+However, since late July has passed and it's now August, can we get an updated expected delivery date for these features?
 Do we think August, do we think q3; do we think q4?
 *Asked by @stephen*

 > More information regarding the trading engine will be provided next week. stephen August 9, 2018 11:10 PM